TYPO3-Solr/ext-solr/Documentation/Routing/ConfigureRouting.rst

 Currently only one route enhancer exists.
 It's purpose is to mask facets inside the query string or as part of the :ref:`path segment <routing-facet-in-path>`.

-The basement for routing is the enhancer `CombinedFacetEnhancer`.
+The basement for routing is the enhancer `SolrFacetMaskAndCombineEnhancer`.
 Open your site configuration with an editor of your choice.

 Locate the section of route enhancer `routeEnhancers`.
 If section available, add `routeEnhancers` to your configuration.

-Use enhancer `CombinedFacetEnhancer` as type of your route, and limit it to pages where the route should apply.
+Use enhancer `SolrFacetMaskAndCombineEnhancer` as type of your route, and limit it to pages where the route should apply.

 The extension key have to be set to `tx_solr`.